olinpin/WordAX/README.md

 - [ ] Add some animations?
 - [ ] Implement logic
 - [ ] Export your anki to the store?
+- [ ] Make an apple watch version of the app

 <p align="right">(<a href="#readme-top">back to top</a>)</p>